Project

 - The host name of an instrument should be entered into the database in all lowercase letters.
 Case doesn't seem to matter in the hosts file.
 You can call it "TECNAI" or "tecnai" and you can still ping it either way.
 But in the leginon database, if it is not all lower, it will not work.

-- Added by Jim Pulokas about 19 years ago
+- Added by Jim Pulokas over 19 years ago

 The group at Leeds is experiencing a problem in which test1.py fails with an IOError "unable to push data"